pulzze/autoflow-documentation/docs/ids/action-data-uri-decode-query/tooltip.md

-Decode query string according to type selected
+Decodes a URI query string into an object